 Cape Town and the Garden Route are still enjoying late summer weather, without the queues of the festive season, meaning excellent opportunities to wine, dine and chill on the beaches.
 Perhaps combine coastal celebrations with some bush time?
 Read more about bush & beach combo safari to Cape Town and Kruger.

 The Greater Kruger National Park in South Africa is good for all seasons, and March is no exception.
-The national park is busy throughout the year, and we recommend rather the private reserves on the western edge of the park, where privacy adds to the experience, and excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffaloes).
+The national park is busy throughout the year, and we recommend the private reserves instead on the western edge of the park, where privacy adds to the experience.
+Excellent guiding increases your chances of spotting the Big 5 (lions, leopards, elephants, rhinos and buffaloes).

 March is also a great time to visit just about anywhere in Botswana, as many lodges offer good green season discounts – although again wildlife sightings of popular species can be few and far between.
 Be aware that the areas that receive the annual Okavango Delta floodwaters from the Angolan highlands are dry at this time of year, and only permanent deep-water channels still offer water activities such as boating and mokoro outings.